PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 ***************

-.. _Selecting a predefined handshape:
+.. _enter gloss:

-1. Entering a Gloss
+1. Selecting a predefined handshape
 `````````````````
-To enter a gloss for a sign, simply click on the text box named "Gloss" and type in.
-This box is case-sensitive.
+To select a predefined handshape...

 .. _fill_slot: